 Kept as the "star attraction" of the public hanging, drawing and quartering on January 31st, 1606, Fawkes witnessed the gruesome deaths of his fellow conspirators.
 And then, in a final and inspired display of defiance, managed to cheat the hangman by throwing himself off the high scaffold and breaking his own neck.

-Guy Fawkes Night Through the Ages
+The History of Guy Fawkes Night

 Faced with religious and dynastic insecurity for the next few decades, the British public took to "Gunpowder Treason Day" like a duck to water.
 Labelled as a day of celebration, thanksgiving and some fun, it soon acquired strong religious overtones.
 As a focus for anti-Catholic sentiment, the annual celebrations worked a treat.
-Especially Puritan ministers delivered fiery sermons on the dangers of "popery" (often exaggerated beyond all reality, but apparently not beyond all belief), whipping their flocks into sectarian frenzy.
+Especially Puritan ministers delivered fiery sermons on the dangers of "popery" (often exaggerated beyond all reality, but apparently not beyond all belief), whipping their flocks into a sectarian frenzy.

-Which carried on outside the church - unruly crowds not only lit celebratory bonfires, but also used these to burn the pope or Guy Fawkes in effigy (the effigies were sometimes stuffed with life cats for better sound effects).
+Which carried on outside the church - unruly crowds not only lit celebratory bonfires but also used these to burn the pope or Guy Fawkes in effigy (the effigies were sometimes stuffed with life cats for better sound effects).

 Around the time of the Regency (1811 to 1820) it had become common in some areas for children to prepare an effigy of Guy Fawkes well before the event, take it to the streets and using it as a prop for begging - hence "A penny for the guy?"
 It had also become quite common for old scores to be settled on Bonfire Night, with rioting and fights not unknown.

-In the middle of the 19th century attitudes changed markedly and the Observance of 5th November Act was repealed in 1859, the anti-Catholic extremists and rioters being dealt with and the celebration transformed into a family-friendly event at the turn of the century.
+In the middle of the 19th century, attitudes changed markedly and the Observance of 5th November Act was repealed in 1859, the anti-Catholic extremists and rioters being dealt with and the celebration transformed into a family-friendly event at the turn of the century.
 During the 20th century it was still observed, but today it has almost been eclipsed by the transatlantic import of Halloween.

 Guy Fawkes Night in Ireland